-In the spirit of Gertrude Stein, but minus her Paris apartment and Ernest Hemingway, BARN Writers will be hosting a salon via Zoom for writers of ALL levels of experience to read their work to an APPRECIATIVE audience.
-(All of this takes place from the comfort of your own home.
-All you need is a computer with a microphone.)
+We’re excited to offer another salon via Zoom for writers of ALL levels of experience to read their work to an appreciative audience.
+All of this takes place from the comfort of your own home.
+All you need is a computer with a microphone.

 This is a great opportunity to practice reading for your own book signings and a wonderful chance to reach new readers and meet people who love words as much as you do.

 We will have slots for 12 readers to read five-minute selections.
 Keeping to a prescribed time limit is a skill and a courtesy all writers need to learn.
 (Of course you don’t have to use the entire five minutes if you have something very short.)
 Please register for "Reader" soon in order to snag one of these spots.
 We will also have plenty of room in cyberspace for members of the audience to enjoy some great readings.

 Martha Kay Salinas writes young adult fiction and spends way too much time writing for Facebook instead of working on her blog.
 In an earlier life she worked as a marriage and family therapist.
 She earned an MFA in Creative Writing in 2015, and she’s currently writing a young adult novel set in 1968.

 This is a BARN holiday.
 Doors will be locked to members and non-members.

 *Class will be held in BARN's Great Room.

 From Manga (Astroboy!) to Philip K. Dick (The Man in the High Castle!), speculative fiction gathers stories from many corners of the writing universe.
 Speculative fiction includes any work that uses fantasy, science fiction, horror, science fantasy, superhero, and the supernatural.